Contact Details

 Requirements for a Singapore Company Director

-Singapore-company-directors1 A Comprehensive Guide on the Process of Incorporating a Company in Singapore One important thing to note is that the director of your choice should fulfil the requirements as set out under the Companies Act before he or she can be appointed as a director of the company, as follows:
+Singapore company directors One important thing to note is that the director of your choice should fulfill the requirements as set out under the Companies Act before he or she can be appointed as a Singapore company director of the company, as follows:

 • A natural person of sound mind over 18 years of age (i.e. corporations cannot be a director)